UW-Parkside Strategic Framework

 Student participation in high-impact practices (HIPs) is associated with a range of positive outcomes, including cultural awareness, awareness of social issues, interpersonal skills, and development of other key attributes employers seek.

-We will ensure that all students, and especially those who are historically underrepresented in postsecondary education, have at least two high-impact learning experiences by graduation in areas such as learning communities, community-based projects, undergraduate research, internships, study abroad, or capstone courses.
+We will ensure that all students, and especially those who are historically underrepresented in postsecondary education, have at least two high-impact learning experiences by graduation in areas including the General Education curriculum, via learning communities, community-based projects, undergraduate research, internships and career congruent work experiences, study abroad, or capstone courses.

 1(George Kuh, Ken O'Donnell & Carol Geary Schneider, (2017, HIPs at Ten, Change: The Magazine of Higher Learning, 49:5, 8-16, DOI: 10.1080/00091383.2017.1366805).